mdn/content/files/en-us/web/api/svganimatedboolean/baseval/index.md

 {{APIRef("SVG")}}

-The **`SVGAnimatedBoolean.baseVal`** property of the {{domxref("SVGAnimatedBoolean")}} interface reflects the base (non-animated) boolean value of the associated SVG attribute.
+The **`baseVal`** property of the {{domxref("SVGAnimatedBoolean")}} interface reflects the base (non-animated) boolean value of the associated SVG attribute.
 It is writable and represents the current value before any animations are applied.

 ## Value